November 5, 2018

 - Deduct points from users who indicate they are not a small, or a hospitality business

-- Track user behavior and award points seem qualified.
+- Track user behaviour and award points to leads that take certain actions.
 More qualified leads will be downloading whitepapers, interacting with pricing pages, and lingering on pages for longer peroids of time.
 You can track this using analytics software like Heap.

 Email performance data